 “By launching this high-level report, our aim was to place insurance innovation on the boardroom agenda.
 We wanted to emphasise why organisations should adapt quickly to change and move away from legacy systems and processes that are not complimentary to innovation.”

-Shane also discussed why organisations should move away from a ‘head-in-the-sand’ mentality that technology will simply ‘go away.’
+Shane also discussed why organisations should move away from a ‘head-in-the-sand’ mentality that technology will simply ‘go away’ on the Australian Insurance Summit.
 With the rise of the millennials as a strong customer base, Shane believes digitalisation will be more important than ever in ensuring business success.

 “Insurers should start implementing flexible and agile systems, with skilled people to oversee digital transformation.
 Today’s customers – especially millennials – want to engage with an organisation via digital and social channels at the touch of a button.
 Organisations who don’t deliver this omni-channel and seamless customer experience risk losing customer loyalty,” he said.